 Facts are interesting because they help us to look at what’s going on all the time.
 That’s why I’m going to tell you all facts about Pashupatinath Temple.

-It is about four to five kilometers within a walking distance or two to three kilometers by Taxi ride from Tribhuvan International Airport and is known as the most sacred temple in Nepal.
+It is about four to five kilometers within walking distance or two to three kilometers by Taxi ride from Tribhuvan International Airport.
+It is known as the most sacred temple in Nepal.

 Pashupatinath Temple Overview